 Twaweza means “we can make it happen” in Swahili.
-Twaweza works on citizens to exercise agency and governments to be more open and responsive in Tanzania, Kenya and Uganda.
+Twaweza works on enabling citizens to exercise agency and governments to be more open and responsive in Tanzania, Kenya and Uganda.
 We have programs, staff and offices across all three countries, and a world respected practice of learning, monitoring and evaluation.
 Our flagship programs include Sauti za Wananchi, Africa’s first nationally representative mobile phone survey.
 We undertake effective public and policy engagement, through powerful media partnerships and global leadership of initiatives such as the Open Government Partnership.

->Twaweza: putting citizens at the center
+>Twaweza: putting citizens at the centre

 We believe in an open society, built on the human impulse to make a difference; where information and ideas flow, citizens engage, and authorities are accountable to the people.